haugene/docker-transmission-openvpn/README.md

 ```

 The container will now use your local settings.json file for its configuration.
 NB: do not change this file while container is running.
 Transmission persist its config on shutdown, and this will override your changes.
-Stop the contaienr, do configurations, then start it again.
+Stop the container, do configurations, then start it again.

 ### Access the WebUI
 But what's going on?
 My http://my-host:9091 isn't responding?